-Five ProPublica projects are finalists for the 2023 Gerald Loeb Awards for Distinguished Business and Financial Journalism:
+Five ProPublica projects are finalists for the 2023 Gerald Loeb Awards for Distinguished Business and Financial Journalism.

 “The Landlord & The Tenant,” by ProPublica reporter Ken Armstrong and Milwaukee Journal Sentinel reporter Raquel Rutledge, was named a finalist in the explanatory category.
 The story describes in searing detail two systems of justice — one for wealthy property owners and another for impoverished renters — that intersect in a devastating house fire outside of Milwaukee.

 “A Uranium Ghost Town in the Making,” with contributions from Mark Olalde, Maya Miller, Mauricio Rodríguez Pons and photojournalist Ed Ou, was named a finalist in the visual storytelling category.
 The investigation, co-published with the Los Angeles Times, examined how mining companies and regulators have allowed millions of tons of uranium waste to continue polluting rural areas, exposing overlooked failures in a system meant to protect Western communities and waterways.

 See a list of all Loeb Award finalists.